jvillenap/CMS-Secured-by-Blockchain/1-create-network/README.md

 <img width="727" height="848" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/images/1-obp-2-4.png"/>
 </p>

-5. Once pushed the 'Create' button, the creation of the instance for this Organization (e-shop) has been submited, and will be ready in a few minutes:
+5. Once pushed the 'Create' button, the creation of the instance for this Organization (org1) has been submited, and will be ready in a few minutes:
 <p align="center">
 <img width="834" height="415" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/images/1-obp-2-5.png"/>
 </p>